The history of sugar is intriguing, spanning the continents. Here we will examine the major turning points in the background of this substance.

 My mother gave her children the choice of birthday cakes.
-I was hard put to choose between banana cake (recipe in 2016/08/08 post) and fresh pear pie.
+I was hard put to choose between banana cake (see 2016/08/08) and fresh pear pie.
 My soul still thrills with the beautiful taste of baked pears, rich crumb topping, and the best of pie crusts.

 I am so health conscious; thus I have experimented with using sugar alternatives here.
 Coconut sugar or sucanat (evaporated cane juice) can not compete with cane sugar in this receipt.
 Only sugar insures the right texture and flavor in pear pie.

 Sugar has been around for the longest time.
 Saccharum officinarum, sugar cane, originated in the South Pacific’s New Guinea and was subsequently carried by human migration into Asia.
 Sometime before 500 B.C., people in India were producing raw, unrefined sugar.
 1

 Its first known reference was in 325 B.C., when Alexander the Great’s admiral Nearchus wrote of reeds in India that produce “honey” without any bees.
 The word sugar began to appear frequently in Indian literature around 300 B.C.
 This Sanskrit word sarkara, meaning gravel or pebble, became the Arabic sukhar, which finally came to be sugar.
 2